adonisjs/v6-docs/content/docs/http/session.md

 })
 ```

-Instead of manually reading the request data and storing it to the flash messages, you can use one of the following methods to flash form data.
+Instead of manually reading the request data and storing it in the flash messages, you can use one of the following methods to flash form data.

 ```ts
 // title: flashAll